cylind/enginx/README.md

 # nginx-ss

-nginx + shadowsocks-rust + websocket-plugin
+nginx-ss == nginx + static site

+Deploy static website to docker container.

+The default website is hls-player base on hls.js, which let you play video online.

-## Depoly to heroku
+## Depoly

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+railway and koyeb are also supported.

-## Usage
+## Debug(optional)

-you can use ss-client + v2-plugin or clash, and configure it as below:
+You can use ss-client + websocket-plugin, such as v2-plugin, to debug your application, and configure your ss-client as below:

 ```
 server: my.server-addr.com